Active Substance: darbepoetin alfa

 How does Aranesp work?

 A hormone called erythropoietin stimulates the production of red blood cells from the bone marrow.
 Erythropoietin is produced by the kidneys.
 In patients with chronic renal failure, anaemia can be caused by a lack of erythropoietin.
 In patients receiving chemotherapy, anaemia can be caused by the body not responding sufficiently to the erythropoietin it has naturally.

 Darbepoetin alfa, the active substance in Aranesp, acts exactly like the natural erythropoietin made by the body to stimulate red blood cell production, but it is very slightly different in its structure.
 This means that darbepoetin alfa has a longer duration of action, and can be given less often than natural erythropoietin.
-The darbepoetin alfa in Aranesp is produced by a method known as ‘recombinant DNA technology’: it is made by a cell that has received a gene (DNA), which makes the cell able to produce darbepoetin alfa.
+The darbepoetin alfa in Aranesp is produced by a method known as ‘recombinant DNA technology’: it is made by cells into which a gene (DNA) has been introduced, which make the cells able to produce darbepoetin alfa.

 How has Aranesp been studied?